GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Introduction

-Large Language Models (LLMs) are incredibly capable, but they are limited to the data they were trained on, meaning they don't have access to real-time information or the ability to execute actions in the physical world.
+Large Language Models (LLMs) are incredibly capable, but they are limited to the data they were trained on, meaning they don't have access to real-time information or the ability to execute actions.
 To overcome this, agents use *Tools*.

-Tools are basically external interfaces (functions, APIs, or scripts) that the agent can choose to invoke dynamically when it needs real-time context.
-To see this in action, you will write a custom Python function to supply the current date, allowing the agent to handle references such as last month, last quarter based on current date.
+Tools are basically external interfaces (functions, APIs, or scripts) that the agent can invoke dynamically when it needs real-time context.
+To see this in action, you will write a custom Python function to get the current date, allowing the agent to handle references such as last month, last quarter based on current date.

 ### Description

-If our users would ask our agent the current date, it would emit a date from the past.
-In order for our agent to be informed, we'll introduce a new *function tool* that returns the current date.
+At the moment if our users would ask our agent the current date, it would emit a date from the past.
+In order to make our agent aware of the current date, we'll introduce a new *function tool* that dynamically calculates and returns the current date.

 Create a new Python function `get_current_date` that returns the current date in `YYYY-MM-DD` format.
 Add a [docstring](https://peps.python.org/pep-0257/#one-line-docstrings) to that function explaining what it returns and in which format.
 Make that function available as a tool to the agent.